ehsky/GanttChart/README.md

 Gantt chart view options

 - View by Day
-- View by Day for Month
+- View by Day for Month (only supported on full width pages)
 - View by Week
 - View by Week for Quarter
-- View by Week for half Year
+- View by Week for half Year (only supported on full width pages)

 ## Deployment